Pat Monaghan

-Biography
+Education

 Monaghan was educated at Durham University where her PhD investigated the utilisation of urban resources by the herring gull Larus arqentatus.

-She delivered the Tinbergen Lecture for ASAB in 2006 and the Witherby Memorial Lecture for the British Trust for Ornithology (BTO) in 2004.

-In 2011 she was appointed a member of the Academia Europaea (MAE).

-Research
+Career and research

 Monaghan's research interests are in behavioural ecology, avian ecology, ornithology, molecular ecology and senescence.
 She has served as president of Association for the Study of Animal Behaviour (ASAB) since 2017.

 Awards and honours

+She delivered the Tinbergen Lecture for ASAB in 2006 and the Witherby Memorial Lecture for the British Trust for Ornithology (BTO) in 2004.
+In 2011 she was appointed a member of the Academia Europaea (MAE).
+Other awards and honours include: